Tutorials

 Generate variable source files

-In order to help the process of generating variable input light curves for PlatoSim, as part of PLATonium the script varsim is made available.
+In order to help the process of generating variable input light curves for PlatoSim, as part of PLATOnium, the script varsim is made available.
 Given a star and an exoplent this script creates a synthetic stellar and exoplanet variability model directly inline with the cadence of your simulated observations.
 The script is developed around modelling:

 • Stellar spot modulations